ChaseC99/ICS33-Grade-Viewer/README.md

 The *Grades* file is a zipped .xslm file.
 The ICS 33 Grade Viewer unzips this file using the [JSZip](https://stuk.github.io/jszip/) library and then converts it to a JSON object using the [SheetJS](http://sheetjs.com/) library.

-Inside of the JSON object, it contains the property "Winter 2018".
+Inside of the JSON object, it contains the property referring to the grades (e.g. "Winter 2018").
 This property has a two dimensional array, which can be represented as [row[column]].
 Rows 0-6 contain data representing statistics for the class.
 Starting at row 7, we have data for each hash id.